 What can I do about the birds in my chimney??

 These birds can have 1-2 nesting a year depending on weather and other factors.
 The hatching period usually lasts 4-5 weeks with a 1-2 week period between hatchings.
 We recommend cleaning the chimney to remove the bird debris and any flammable material that may be in the chimney area.
-Next step is to install a chimney cap.
-This will prevent birds, squirrels and other animals from entering the chimney along with rain and leaves.
-From then on your bird and small animal problem is solved and you are the hero.
+The next step is to install a chimney cap.
+This will prevent birds, squirrels, and other animals from entering the chimney along with rain and leaves.
+From then on your bird and the small animal problem are solved and you are the hero.
 So, make that call today to schedule your appointment.

 By the way, after we install a chimney cap on your house be sure to tell your neighbors about us as the birds that were in your chimney, will head for the closest uncapped chimney.
 I have worked my way around cul-de-sacs installing caps as the bird moved from house to house.
 (I love my job!!)

 What areas do you service?

 We provide quality service in the following areas: Central Massachusetts, Eastern Connecticut, and Rhode Island.

 These are just a few of the answers to the most commonly asked questions.

 Feel free to call or contact us through this site with any questions not covered by our "Just the FAQ's" section.
 We pride ourselves in Customer Service and are standing by to answer your questions, or to schedule an appointment, please call us.